A Hospice Chaplain's Field Guide to Caregiving

 • Grief clears space from false ideas and notions that are no longer working but ones for which we have yet to let go.

-The Thirty-one Gifts are My Rules...
+The Gifts are My Rules...

 If I could have time-traveled back, to have had these rules as a guide, I would have had more fun, done better caregiving (of myself and my mother), and been less stressed-out.
 I also believe I would have been quicker to recover from my losses because I grew more resilient as I cared for her—not less.